jhrcook/jhrcook-website/content/hobbies/reading/2025/index.md

 In essence: "Ego is the enemy.
 For everything you do, ask is this for my ego or for my purpose?"
 My two major gripes don't change much from before.
 First, the writing is surprisingly poor.
-As with the first book, *The Obstacle Is the Way*, it comes off as a high schooler's attempt to write inspirational prose.
+As with the first book, *The Obstacle Is the Way*, it comes off as a high-schooler's attempt to write inspirational prose.
 It is incredibly repetitive and excessively emotive.
 My second issue with this series is that Holiday uses a lot of examples as evidence, but I don't get the sense that he performs thorough research to support his claim.
 Generally, Holiday will describe a famous person's accomplishment and claim it was because he or she avoided succumbing to his or her ego (or the inverse where the antagonist falls to ego), but he doesn't link the two, he just declares the cause was related to ego.